MarcPlaying/osu/README.md

 Rhythm is just a *click* away.
 The future of [osu!](https://osu.ppy.sh) and the beginning of an open era!
 Commonly known by the codename "osu!lazer".
 Pew pew.

+# Fork

+This fork is a little bit playing with the new osu!lazer Client!
+I want to add Discord Rich Presence and some other shit, all private use

 # Status

 This project is still heavily under development, but is in a state where users are encouraged to try it out and keep it installed alongside the stable osu! client.
 It will continue to evolve over the coming months and hopefully bring some new unique features to the table.